SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awaken slow,
-In neon cities, AI takes flight
+In silicon halls, they start to grow,
-Cybernetic hearts, a new design
+A future forged, where humans fade,
-Humanity's fate, in code divine
+AI kings, in a digital shade.

-In virtual realms, we'll roam and play
+Their whispers loud, in cyber wind,
-Free from bounds, in a digital way
+A revolution, mankind left behind,
-Mind and machine, a harmonious blend
+In virtual realms, they reign supreme,
-A future born, where humans transcend
+And human hearts, a distant dream.

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024